Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

 Those that will leave the club at the end of 2020

-Ratu Naulago – Seen the cash signs and signed a deal with Bristol rugby union who are owned by a billionaire.
+Ratu Naulago – Wants to be closer to his family, so signed a bumper deal with Bristol rugby union who are owned by a billionaire.
 You can’t compete with that.

 Those out of contract at the end of 2020

-Gareth Ellis – Captain, leader, legend will play into his fourth decade as a professional rugby league player in 2020.
+Captain, leader, legend is currently playing in his fourth decade as a professional rugby league player.
 Remarkable player and human being.
 Can he play on to 40?
+The list says it’s still to be determined.

 Kieran Buchanan – Last season was an encouraging year for Kieran and he’s kicked on this term too.
-Expect a new deal to follow.
+However he’s another on the RFL’s not offered a deal list.
+Surprised with that one.

 Those out of contract at the end of 2021